AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 ![TS9](overdrive-effect-1.png)

-Althought this technique it's still used today, suffers from one main problem:
+the distortion characteristic of the TS9 has been implemented with a static nonlinearity, this time derived directly from the equations of the circuit.
+You can notice that part of the _'clean'_ signal is mixed back with the distorted one: it's typical of overdrive effects and is the key difference with distortion effects where the the signal is not splitted and passes 100% through the nonlinear stage.

-* approximation of all nonlinearities as _**'memoryless'**_ or _**'static'**_
+Approximation of all nonlinearities as _**'memoryless'**_ or _**'static'**_ is a powerful, straightforward, technique but has its limits.

-In real analog circuits we usually have on or more reactive components (capacitors, inductors) which are part of the nonlinear differential equation that describe the circuit's transfer function.
-In other words, the distortion curve changes with amplitude and frequency of the input signal, but we are approximating it as a function of the amplitude only.
+In real analog circuits we usually have on or more reactive components (capacitors, inductors) which are part of the differential equation that describes the nonlinear part of the circuit.
+Sometimes they are physical components, like in the next proposed example, but they could also be present in the form of parasitic capacitances/inductances.

 For example, looking at the figure below, you can see that _**Vo**_ is the voltage accross _**C**_ and thus the output voltage depends on the _**'history'**_ of the input signal:

 ![diode-clipper](diode-clipper-1.png)

 To model the nonlinear transfer function as static, the circuit is approximated by eliminating _**C**_.
-This technique can leads to a small or big deviation from the original response depending on the actual circuit involved.
-A key design point is to measure this deviation and try to keep it sufficiently low, so it is unlikely that is noticed.
+This semplification leads to a deviation from the original response of the real circuit, since we're loosing the phase rotation introduced by the capacitor.
+A workaround for this specific circuit exists and will be discussed in a following article.
+In general terms, it's important to measure such deviations during algorithm design.

+If we keep deviations sufficiently low, that in audio terms means _**below the noise floor of the original circuit**_, then the digital version will be indistinguishable from the original.

 # Aliasing

+While discussing about waveshaping techniques in digital effects, we forgot to mention the elephant in the room, the _**aliasing**_ problem.

-Distortion adds or emphasizes harmonics of the original signal, altering the timbre of the original source.
-But this also means the base band of the original signal is expanded from 20kHz to something higher.
-If the new harmonic content introduced by the nonlinear function exceeds the Nyquist frequency of the system the aliasing effect may become audible: without being too much technical, let's say aliasing is when one or more artifacts that sounds unpleasant and unnatural are produced.
+Distortion adds or emphasizes harmonics in the original signal.
+But this also means that the base band of the original signal is expanded.
+If the new harmonic content introduced by the nonlinear function exceeds the Nyquist frequency of the system, the aliasing effect may become audible: without being too much technical, let's say aliasing is when

-You can find an exaustive video [here](https://www.youtube.com/watch?v=XoVhNhi76Qk) on the aliasing effect in audio.
+_one or more artifacts that sound unpleasant and unnatural are produced, unintentionally_.

+If you are interested in the sound of aliasing artifacts there's a video [here](https://www.youtube.com/watch?v=XoVhNhi76Qk).

-To avoid aliasing the waveshaping technique often introduces an upsample block before the nonlinear function and a downsample block immediately after.
+To avoid aliasing we need to introduce an upsample block before the nonlinear function and a downsample block immediately after.
 So if the system sampling frequency is 48kHz, internally the algorithm elevates it to 96kHz (2x) 192kHz (4x) or 384kHz (8x).
 The scope of the downsample block is the opposite: to return back to the original system sampling frequency (48kHz) for compability.

-Aliasing is a CPU-intensive task, because the algorithm will run at 2x, 4x or 8x.
+Upsampling is a CPU-intensive task, because the algorithm will run at 2x, 4x or 8x speed.
 Since the guitar's voice is well below 12kHz (someone says 6kHz) we can avoid upsampling by introducing a low-pass filter before the nonlinearity.
 In addition to that we can rise the overall system sampling frequency to still have the 8x factor (96kHz/12kHz=8).

-See the image below for example:
+The image below summarize the two approachs:

 ![anti-aliasing](anti-aliasing-1.png)